Arkay-1248/Do-Not-Go-Gentle/Readme.md

 #### Downloading and Installing AVO-AE

-Downloading and installing AVO-AE can take a while depending on your internet connection and computer.
-To install AVO, complete the following steps.
+Downloading and installing DNGG can take a while depending on your internet connection and computer.
+To install DNGG, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
 2. Make sure the `show unofficial lists` checkbox is ticked
 ![UnofficialListHelp](https://github.com/chri3i/Ruvaak-Readme/blob/main/.github/UnofficialListHelp.png)
-3. Press the download button on AVO-AE and wait for it to download.
+3. Press the download button on DNGG and wait for it to download.
-4. Set the installation folder to be somewhere like `C:\Games\AVOAE`. **Do not install it to your desktop or downloads folder.**
+4. Set the installation folder to be somewhere like `C:\DNGG`. **Do not install it to your desktop or downloads folder.**
 5. The download location does not need to be on a SSD but it makes installing a bit faster
 6. Press the play button to begin.
 7. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.